coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 e.g. :n:`Comments From … Dependency …`.
 The :n:`Comments` form is deprecated
 in Coq 8.16.

    .. warn:: File ... found twice in ...

-   The file is found in more than once in the top directories associated to the given :n:`@dirpath`.
+      The file is found in more than once in the top directories associated with the given :n:`@dirpath`.
 In this case the first occurrence is selected.

 .. _backtracking_subsection: